tystar86/python_exercises/Tasks/math.md

 ```

 #5.
->Write a Python program to calculate surface volume and area of a cylinder.
+>Write a function to calculate surface volume and area of a cylinder.

 **Note :** A cylinder is one of the most basic curvilinear geometric shapes, the surface formed by the points at a fixed distance from a given straight line, the axis of the cylinder.